awsdocs/aws-go-developer-guide/doc_source/s3-example-basic-bucket-operations.rst

 If an error occurs, call ``exitErrorf``.
 Otherwise, determine whether there are more items in the bucket.

-If no error occurs, inform the user of the number of objects deleted.

 .. literalinclude:: example_code/s3/s3_delete_objects.go
    :lines: 76-81
    :dedent: 8